Starcounter/Docs/guides/publishing/README.md

 These conventions exist for two reasons:

-1. to prevent apps that run in the same database from going in conflict
+1. to prevent conflicts between apps in the same database
 2. to provide a common ground, expectable user experience